Explicit construction of Penrose diagrams for black hole to white hole transition with spacelike thin shells: Discussions

 Now, to construct the geometrical explanation, we first notice that the Penrose diagram is normalized such that the length of an event horizon we see on a diagram is of unity.
 Therefore, the physical scale related to the event horizon is hidden from the diagram.
 A similar analogy to this point (and only regarding this point) is like representing all circles by unit circles.
 Then, if we know the original length of the radius $R$, a given length $L$ on the original circle can be represented by the angle corresponding to the arc $\theta=L/R$.
 Thus, the larger the original radius is, the smaller the angle and arc we see on the corresponding unit circle.

 In a Penrose diagram, the relation between the angle and a physical length at a given radius $r=b$ is more complicated and depends on the location.
 Nevertheless, as mentioned in Sec. \ref{subSec:BHtoWH_model}, a comparison between the upper and lower part of the Penrose diagram, as shown in the left figure in Fig.~\ref{fig:the_meaning_of_singularity}, can be made by the following procedure.
 We consider a uniform rigid rod with its center of mass moving along with the radial geodesic specified by $t_{\pm}=0$, and its body aligned along the $t$-direction.
-When the rod crosses the thin shell at $r_{\pm}=b$, the positions where the worldlines of its center of mass and one of its end intersect the thin shell define two spacetime events: event A and event B respectively.
+When the rod crosses the thin shell at $r_{\pm}=b$, the positions where the worldlines of its center of mass and one of its ends intersect the thin shell define two spacetime events: event A and event B respectively.
 Though the end of the rod does not move along with any geodesic, we can set up another test particle whose worldline intersects the spacetime event B, while it moves along with the special radial geodesic specified by some $t_{\pm}=const$.
 Then we can define the angle where the worldline of the rod's center of mass and the worldline of the test particle meet in the Penrose diagram as $\theta_{P \pm}$.
-Then it is not difficult to show that for a rod with physical length $2 L_{phy}$ (so from the center of mass to one of its end is $L_{phy}$), the corresponding angles in the unmodified Penrose diagrams $\theta_{P \pm}$ is given by
+Then it is not difficult to show that for a rod with physical length $2 L_{phy}$ (so from the center of mass to one of its ends is $L_{phy}$), the corresponding angles in the unmodified Penrose diagrams $\theta_{P \pm}$ is given by

-Although the relation (\ref{angle_phys_L_relation}) is more complicated than the unit circle analogy, $\theta=L/R$, in the black-to-white-hole bouncing model, we still have the result that the larger the mass parameter, the smaller the angle.\footnote{On the other hand, regarding this point in the Schwarzschild-to-de Sitter case, the transition radius $r=b$ enters this physical-length-to-angle relation non-trivially.
-Nevertheless, the argument made in this section can still be directly applied.} Also, the visual length of the rod, the length we see directly on the diagram, is of a positive monotonic relationship with the angle $ \theta_{P \pm}$.
+Although the relation (\ref{angle_phys_L_relation}) is more complicated than the unit circle analogy, $\theta=L/R$, in the black-to-white-hole bouncing model, we still have the result that the larger the mass parameter, the smaller the angle.
+(On the other hand, regarding this point in the Schwarzschild-to-de Sitter case, the transition radius $r=b$ enters this physical-length-to-angle relation non-trivially.
+Nevertheless, the argument made in this section can still be directly applied. ) Also, the rod's visual length, which we see directly on the diagram, is of a positive monotonic relationship with the angle $ \theta_{P \pm}$.
 That is, the larger the angle, the longer the visual length.